 What You Can Do:

-Small or No Moons: have your iodine and Vitamin B-12 levels checked.
+Small or No Moons: There is very little research on this topic; however, one study has shown that missing moons are associated with various systemic disorders including issues with your thyroid or pituitary gland, iron deficiency, chronic renal failure, depression and possible B-12 deficiency.
+Have your iodine and Vitamin B-12 levels checked.
 Have your thyroid function and blood pressure checked.
-Vitamin B-12 deficiency is very rare except in vegan children, so you don’t need to rush out to get your levels checked unless you are also experiencing symptoms of B-12 deficiency.
+Vitamin B-12 Deficiency Can Be Sneaky, Harmful by Harvard Health details the symptoms and risks of B-12 deficiency which is somewhat rare but debilitating.
 Reduce your carbon monoxide exposure by staying more than 20 feet from the car in front of you, not idling your vehicle, and when in traffic using the “internal air circulation” setting on your heater, vent and air conditioner.

 Large Moons: have your blood pressure and thyroid checked.
 It’s a little more difficult to tell if your moons are overly large, so if your blood pressure and thyroid have been normal, there is no need to panic.